Are you, or someone you know, experiencing vision loss?

 U.S. Association of Blind Athletes (USABA)

 -- Check out this organization to find proof that it's not blindness that stops you from achieving your goals and dreams.
 Plenty of sports for blind athletes to compete in listed here.
+Many newer initiatives in place for our Wounded warriors as well.

 "When everything seems to be going against you,